SoftInstigate/restheart-vagrant/README.md

  1. `cd` into the cloned repository folder
  1. run `vagrant up --provision`.
 It will take several minutes, depending on your Internet connection, as it needs to download and install the JDK 8, all MongoDB packages and the **latest binary release of RESTHeart**.

- > In case the mongod service doesn't start automatically, you could either run `vagrnat provision` again or log-in the VM (`vagrant ssh`) and issue `sudo service mongod start`
+ > In case the mongod service doesn't start automatically, you could either run `vagrant provision` again or log-in the VM (`vagrant ssh`) and issue `sudo service mongod start`

  ## The RESTHeart Service ##